bramkorsten/Note/README.md

 check it out here: http://bramkorsten.io/examples/note/

+Username: test

+Password: N0teCMS

+(user creation has been disabled, but you can still submit it)

 ###PHP based CMS
 Note is a simple lightweight php based cms, capable of managing your posts with a powerful editor.
 It can be installed using one simple script, and has a build-in update function.
 Note can handle multiple user accounts and post types, and will soon have comments!